-At the University Vision Centre, we provide the highest level of care for each of our patients.
+At University Vision Centre, we provide the highest level of care for each of our patients.
 We do this by providing a customized treatment plan to address any eye health or vision limitations you may have.
-Our team, including Dr. Blair and Dr. Ellis, provide care for patients suffering from diabetes.
+Our team, including Dr. Blair, Dr. Ellis and Dr. Garner, provide care for patients suffering from diabetes.
 If you have this condition, you need ongoing medical care.
-A key component of that care is diabetic vision screenings.
+A key component of that care is diabetic vision examinations.

 Eye care for diabetics is very important.
 It’s important for you to maintain proper blood sugar levels to minimize the risk of eye-related complications.
 The American Diabetes Association notes that those who have diabetes are four times more likely to develop retinopathy if they do not keep their blood sugar levels controlled.
 Our team can help you with the annual diabetic vision screening you need.

-Individuals who have diabetes should have a professional eye exam from a licensed optometrist or other eye care professional at least one time per year.
+Individuals who have diabetes should have a professional eye exam from an eye care professional at least one time per year.
 This should be a dilated eye exam.
-Dilation is the process of adding a specific component to your eyes to encourage the pupil to dilate or widen.
+Dilation is the process of placing, drops in your eyes to encourage the pupil to dilate or widen.
 This allows us to have a much more thorough view of the interior of the eye.
 A standard eye exam is not enough for most patients.
 The sooner we spot any concern with your vision or eye health, the faster we can take steps to reduce the risks associated with your overall vision.